hejc/bind9/doc/arm/reference.rst

 an NSID EDNS option to requests sent to the server.
 This overrides ``request-nsid`` set at the view or option level.

+The ``require-cookie`` clause determines whether ``named`` accepts a UDP response without a DNS COOKIE.
+If a DNS COOKIE is missing from the response, then ``named`` will retry the request over TCP.
+If ``false``, the answer is accepted without falling back to TCP unless the ``named`` has otherwise learnt the server supports DNS COOKIE in which case it will still fallback to TCP.

+If the response is validly TSIG signed TCP fallback does not occur.

 The ``send-cookie`` clause determines whether the local server adds a COOKIE EDNS option to requests sent to the server.
 This overrides ``send-cookie`` set at the view or option level.
 The ``named`` server